FAQs

 • Current, valid California ID card

 In the case that the address listed on the applicant’s primary documentation does not match the applicant’s current address, a secondary document will be required.
-Information on the acceptable secondary documentation can be found in the Implementation Manual.
+Information on the acceptable secondary documentation can be found in section III. a. of the Implementation Manual.

 If you didn’t file taxes, income verification documents will still need to be uploaded with your application.
 For more acceptable income verification documents, please see income verification documents guideline.